octopoulos/battery-alert/README.md

 Sound alert
 -----------
-So, the first solution is to detects if the battery is too low/high, and then emits a random alert sound.
+So, the first solution is to detect if the battery level is too low/high, and then emit a random alert sound.
 The sounds are located in the `sound` folder, and can be replaced with anything, as long as they're `.ogg` or `.wav`.

 Because the sound is played every 60 seconds (by default), I'm not forgetting anymore.
+And it's also fun to have multiple sounds.

 Custom command
 --------------
-If you have another program or script that can stop your laptop from charging, either by deactiving an USB port or by directly stopping the battery, you can specify this with:
+If you have another program or script that can stop your laptop from charging, or if you just want to run a custom command that will perform the alert better than this script, you can specify this with:
-- --run-low : this is where you want to start charging
+- `--run-low` : this is where you want to start charging
-- --run-high : this is where you want to stop charging
+- `--run-high` : this is where you want to stop charging

+There's also a `--no-sound` option if you don't want any sound to be played.

 USB powered laptop